-^aPOD based on delayed vaginal opening used to represent three developmental delays observed in the study. ^b See Table 5-7 for details on how to calculate candidate values for salts of PFBA; the osRfDs presented in this table have been rounded to 1 significant digit from the candidate values presented in Table 5-7.
+^a POD based on delayed vaginal opening used to represent three developmental delays observed in the study. ^b See Table 5-7 for details on how to calculate candidate values for salts of PFBA; the osRfDs presented in this table have been rounded to 1 significant digit from the candidate values presented in Table 5-7.

 From the identified human health hazards of PFBA exposure and the derived osRfDs for effects in the liver, thyroid, and developing organism, an overall RfD of 1 × 10-3 mg/kg-day PFBA based on increased liver hypertrophy and decreased total T4 is selected.
 The selected RfD for the ammonium salt of PFBA is also 1×10^{-3} mg/kg-day.
 These osRfDs are selected as the overall RfD as they represent effects in two different organ systems with the same osRfD value, including the osRfD with the highest confidence of all osRfDs derived (i.e., the hepatic osRfD, with medium confidence).
-The other available osRfD was interpreted with medium-low confidence and had a higher osRfD value; thus, it was not selected.
+The other available osRfD (for developmental effects) was interpreted with mediumlow confidence and had a higher osRfD value; thus, it was not selected.
 Although the overall confidence in the individual liver and thyroid osRfDs do differ slightly (medium for increased liver hypertrophy and medium-low for decreased total T4), an overall confidence of medium is selected for the final RfD.
 This confidence level of medium is supported given the two osRfDs come from the same high confidence study and that the evidence bases for both organ systems were rated as medium.
-The difference in the overall confidence for the two osRfDs was driven primarily by the confidence in the quantification of the osRfDs: medium for increased liver hypertrophy and medium-low for decreased total T4.
-As noted in Table 5-8, however, the use of the NOAEL approach for decreased total T4 is not substantially more uncertain than using the BMD approach, given the relatively similar values in PODs that would be derived using either approach.
-Thus, although the NOAEL approach is conceptually associated with more uncertainty than the BMD approach, the confidence in the quantification of the total T4 POD was downgraded only to medium-low, rather than to low in this specific case.
-This supports the determination of medium confidence for the overall RfD on the basis of liver and thyroid effects.
+The difference in the overall confidence for the two osRfDs was driven primarily by the confidence in the quantification of the POD{HED}s: medium for increased liver hypertrophy and medium-low for decreased total T4.
+As noted in Table 5-8, the medium-low confidence in the thyroid POD{HED} reflects that the selected NOAEL would be greater than the BMDL that would be derived if BMD modeling were possible, although this difference would be considerably less than an order of magnitude (see Table 5-8) which reduces the level of concern for this uncertainty.
+This uncertainty is further mitigated when taken together with the medium confidence in the POD{HED} for the cocritical effect on the liver.
+Altogether, this supports the determination of medium confidence in the overall RfD based on liver and thyroid effects.

 Another consideration in selecting the overall RfD is the difference in composite uncertainty factors across the three candidate osRfDs.
-The composite UF for the liver and thyroid osRfDs was greater than that for developmental effects (1,000 vs. 100), stemming from not applying a UFs for the developmental effects.
+The composite UF for the liver and thyroid osRfDs was greater than that for developmental effects (1,000 vs. 100), stemming from not applying a UF_s for the developmental effects.
 Application of the larger composite UF for liver and thyroid effects results in osRfDs that are fivefold lower than the developmental osRfD and thus protective of PFBA-induced effects on the developing organism.
 If the osRfD for developmental effects were chosen as the overall RfD on the basis of the application of a smaller composite UF, this would raise concerns that it would not be protective against potential liver and thyroid effects.
 Lastly, the selection of the overall RfD based on liver and thyroid effects is further supported by the fact that the confidence in that RfD is medium, compared with medium-low for developmental effects.
-Selection of the RfD based on liver and thyroid effects is presumed to be protective of possible developmental effects in humans.
+Selection of the RfD based on liver and thyroid effects is presumed to be protective of possible developmental effects in humans, although uncertainty in the database currently available for PFBA remains including a lack of information on the potential for sensitive transgenerational, neurodevelopmental, or developmental immune effects of PFBA exposure (see discussion on UF_D selection above).